 Novari Health ensures that that third-parties acting on behalf of Novari are contractually obligated to protect PHI to the same standard that Novari adheres to.

-Novari Health has staff to monitor security on a scheduled basis to detect for any possible breaches in security.
+Novari Health has staff to monitor security on a scheduled basis to detect for any possible breaches in privacy or security.

-Novari Health will report any security incident to the affected health information custodian, should they occur.
+Novari Health will report any privacy or security incident to the affected health information custodian, should they occur.

-Novari Health has a privacy officer who is responsible for managing compliance with privacy requirements, and implements best practice as it relates to privacy software features and requirements.
+Novari Health has a privacy officer who is responsible for managing compliance with privacy legislation and implements best practice as it relates to privacy software features and requirements.

 PHI is not used or disclosed for purposes other than those for which it was collected.

-PHI is retained only as long as necessary for the fulfillment of the purposes above, and as required by law.
+PHI is retained only as long as necessary for the fulfillment of the purposes above, and / or as required by law.

-Novari Health works with health information custodians to ensure that the data in its custody is as accurate, complete and up-to-date as possible.
+Novari Health works with Health Information Custodians to ensure that the data in its system is as accurate, complete and up-to-date as possible.

 Can patients withdraw consent to disclose personal health information?